Unthrottled/blog/_posts/2017-12-29-Hydration-Driven-Devolpment.md

 #### [Liquid interface definition and tests.]({{site.url}}/code/hdd/liquid_tests.html)

+Now dependent interfaces exist and writing tests for the `WaterRepository` can commence.

+>It could be argued that the following test is not a _Unit Test_ per se and that it is more of an _Integration Test_.
+Meaning that it does not just test a single class and that it tests the orchestration of many classes.
+The following tests are coupled to the implementations of the dependent classes.
+Breaking changes may be introduced and these tests may no longer pass.
+So the auther not only has to fix the class's tests, but this test as well.
+There are arguments for and against this type of test, but this is the highest value test.

 {% highlight java %}
 //....
 public class WaterRepositoryTest {

     @Test
     public void fillContainerHalfWayShouldReturnAContainerThatIsHalfFull() {